chgeuer/azure_custom_resource_provider_sample_dotnetcore/README.md

 3. An ARM template for creating a custom resource (in our sample a PostgreSQL database and a demo table)
 4. A .NET Core application exposing the custom RP implementation via REST.
 During deployment/creation of the custom resource in the previous step, the ARM backend from Azure calls via `PUT` into our REST endpoint, and instructs it to create the actual custom resource.

+## Features

+- Uses the `letsEncryptDomain` config value to fetch a corresponding TLS server certificate from LetsEncrypt.
+- Uses the `authorizedCallers.armURI` config value to fetch the current production client certificates from Azure.
+- Uses the `authorizedCallers.thumbPrints` config value to identify (potentially self-signed) X.509 certificates for local REST calls.
+- Uses the `requiredCodeParameter` config value to configure a `?code=...` query parameter to determine valid calls.
+- Uses the `AzureServicesAuthConnectionString` environment variable to fetch a service principal credential to authN against Azure KeyVault.
+- Uses the `AzureKeyVaultName` and `AzureKeyVaultSecretName` to identity the KeyVault instance and secret name, to fetch the PostgreSQL connection string.
+- The REST endpoint requires `https://` (with client certificate) for provisioning requests.
+- The REST endpoint currently supports create (`PUT`) and delete (`DELETE`) operations.
+- When deleting a PostgreSQL database, the SQL code tries to terminate current connections to the database, before `DROP`ping the database.
+This is not necessarily production quality DBA behavior, so use with care.
+- All developer-provided config is stored in `vars_used.json`.
+This file MUST NOT be checked into version control!

 ## Setup

 ### Required information before you start